 Natural deworming methods that work and are safe for eliminating parasites from the gut.
 Effective for both children and adults with intestinal parasites.

 We have loved and cared for a number of foster children.
-Read about our incredible life here!
-The fun and rewarding part is that we have seen many of these children recover their health quickly based on diet.
+One of the most rewarding aspects is that we have seen many of these foster children recover their health quickly based on positive dietary changes.

 However, there is a topic relating to children’s health that is not usually discussed and is even considered hush-hush in open circles.
 We talk about it openly in our home.
 And with knowledge comes responsibility.

 With many of our foster children, we have experienced illnesses where the symptoms were caused by parasitic worms that required a thorough deworming in order to heal.

 It makes complete sense that people (including medical doctors) don’t talk about worms living inside our bodies because it’s downright disgusting!
 However, it needs to be discussed more openly because we all get them!

 In fact, my MD friends are finding worms and other parasites in more and more patients than ever before.

 Is it the diet?
 The highly processed and genetically modified foods?

 Is it other factors that weaken the immune system and disrupt beneficial gut flora like environmental toxins and excessive antibiotics?
 The average child has 17 rounds before adulthood.

 The London OB&GYN Press reports that when children suddenly experience diarrhea, it is most likely an enteric infection (infection of the intestines).
 These infections are viral, bacterial, and/or pathogenic.
 This happens to all of us, but mostly in children under 5.